execRooted/S.E.G-Project/README.md

 * For the program to work, you have to configure Firebase database(Instructions below)
 ---
+** This program is made to encrypt files and messages, so the only people in the world that have access to them, are the ones that have the exact same shared password and this program on their computer.
+---
 **Download**

 This project is specificly for Windows, so just download the zip, and in a cmd window paste this command: